noahjames404/web-application-api/README.md

 ## Installation
 - After setting up the Prerequisites
-- start the xampp control panel and start apache & mysql services.
+- start the xampp control panel,then start apache & mysql services.
 - in phpmyadmin create a database named web_application_api.
 - from the cloned repository, drag the file in database folder to phpmyadmin page.
 - in Apache Netbeans, add the cloned repostory via File->Open Project.